SwedbankPay/developer.swedbankpay.com/payment-instruments/card/redirect.md

 After an attempted payment, Swedbank Pay will redirect the Payer to one of two specified URLs: `completeUrl` or `cancelUrl`.

-If the payer cancels at any point, the payer will be redirected to the `cancelUrl`.
+If the payer cancel at any point, the payer will be redirected to the `cancelUrl`.
 If the payment is followed through completely the payer will reach the `completeUrl`.